Okanagan Symphony Orchestra

 The Okanagan Symphony Orchestra is a Canadian instrumental music ensemble based in Kelowna, British Columbia.
-As of 2018, its conductor is Rosemary Thomson.
+From 2006 until December 2023, the orchestra's principal conductor was Rosemary Thomson.
 The orchestra performs both classical and contemporary orchestral works.
-The orchestra is based at the Vernon and District Performing Arts Centre.
+The orchestra plays throughout the Okanagan valley, in Kelowna, Penticton and Vernon.

 History

-The orchestra was founded in 1960 by its first conductor Willem Bertsch; in 1964 Douglas Talney became conductor, and then in 1965 Leonard Camplin took over and remained conductor for many years.
+The orchestra was founded in 1960 by its first conductor, Willem Bertsch.
+In 1964, Douglas Talney became the conductor.
+In 1965, Leonard Camplin took over and remained the conductor for years.

-In 1970 the Okanagan Symphony Choir was established directed at first by Jocelyn Pritchard, who was succeeded in 1978 by Imant Raminsh.
+In 1970, the Okanagan Symphony Choir was established.
+It was directed at first by Jocelyn Pritchard, who was succeeded in 1978 by Imant Raminsh.

-In 1974 the orchestra received a Canada Council grant to hire a resident cellist.
-In 1991 the principle violinist was Imant Raminsh.
+In 1974, the orchestra received a Canada Council grant to hire a resident cellist.
+In 1991, the principal violinist was Imant Raminsh.

-In 1981 OSO members organized Sinfonia, a chamber orchestra.
-In 1988 a youth orchestra was organized by Raminsh.
+In 1981, OSO members organized Sinfonia, a chamber orchestra.
+In 1988, a youth orchestra was organized by Raminsh.

-A performance of the OSO was hear nation-wide on a CBC Radio broadcast in 1989.
+A performance of the OSO was heard nation-wide on a CBC Radio broadcast in 1989.

 The Okanagan Symphony Orchestra performed a series of concerts in 2017 with guest musician Sean Bray to celebrate Canada's 150th birthday.

-For many years the principal horn player for the orchestra was Edmond House; he retired in 2017.
+For many years, the principal horn player for the orchestra was Edmond House; he retired in 2017.

-In April 2018 the orchestra performed in concert with singer/sosngwriter Sarah Slean.
-A 2018 concert, "Prodigy", featured 12-year-old pianist and composer Kevin Chen performing early works by Mozart.
+In April 2018, the orchestra performed in concert with singer/songwriter Sarah Slean.
+A 2018 concert, "Prodigy," featured 12-year-old pianist and composer Kevin Chen performing early works by Mozart.

-In 2019, in the orchestra presented two Masterworks concerts titled "Themes and Innovations".
-In December of that year, in anticipation of its 60th anniversary, the symphony, along with the OSO CHorus, presented Handel's Messiah, the first in a series of planned special performances.
+In 2019, the orchestra presented two Masterworks concerts titled "Themes and Innovations".
+In December of that year, in anticipation of its 60th anniversary, the symphony, along with the OSO Chorus, presented Handel's Messiah, the first in a series of planned special performances.